NgoBenny/Threading/README.md

 # Threading

-Scraped the CSV data file and stored the data in SQLite database
+Scraped the CSV data file from this website: https://gml.noaa.gov/aggi/aggi.html, and stored the data in SQLite database

 Created 6 agents to handle annual data.
 These agents extract the yearly data from 1990-2019